shreeyasksen/facilties-reservation/README.md

 ### Get all available facilites

 - Description: Gets all available facility inventories between specified dates.
-This endpoint takes into account pre-exisiting reservations and facility availability dates and only returns facilitys that do not have overlapping reservations and do not have availibility dates that start or end between the user specified dates.
+This endpoint takes into account pre-exisiting reservations and facility availability dates and only returns facilities that do not have overlapping reservations and do not have availibility dates that start or end between the user specified dates.
 - Validation (Throws an `InvalidRequestException` when):
   - Dates are not in YYYY-MM-DD format
   - `dateFrom` comes after `dateTo`